sentry-kubernetes/charts/README.md

 For now the full list of values is not documented, but you can get inspired by the `values.yaml` specific to each directory.

+## Upgrading to Chart 28.x.x

+### Storage Configuration Changes

+This release introduces significant changes to how Sentry handles storage for `nodestore` (raw events) and `profiling`.
+We strongly recommend using an external S3-compatible storage provider (e.g., AWS S3, Google Cloud Storage, MinIO) for these components to ensure performance and scalability.

+- **Nodestore**: You can now configure S3-based node storage via `nodestore.s3`.
+- **Profiles**: The `filestore.profiles` section now supports an S3 backend.
+Using the `filesystem` backend is discouraged for production environments.

+If you require a self-hosted S3-compatible storage solution, we recommend [SeaweedFS](https://github.com/seaweedfs/seaweedfs/tree/master/k8s/charts/seaweedfs), which can be deployed using its official Helm chart.

+### Clickhouse

+This release necessitates ClickHouse features introduced in v24.8.
+As this chart will henceforth require users to manage their own services, the bundled ClickHouse version is no longer compatible.
+You must provision your own cluster and migrate your data from the old one prior to upgrading.
+We recommend using the Altinity Kubernetes Operator: https://altinity.com/kubernetes-operator/

+### RabbitMQ Removed

+The RabbitMQ dependency has been removed in favor of a new task broker architecture.
+Please review the `taskBroker` and `taskWorker` sections in `values.yaml`.

 ## Upgrading from 26.x.x Version of This Chart to 27.x.x

 Make sure to upgrade to chart version 26.22.0 before upgrading to 27.x.x.
 There is a hard stop on the Sentry version.